sbouslama/ml_workflow/README.md

 This is an end-to-end workflow to approach any machine learning problem.
 Please note that we will work in an IDE editor rather than jupyter notebooks.
+This project is still under construction, so please use it carefully.

 Howerver, we will use Jupyter notebooks for data exploration and visualization.